cloudinary-devs/cloudinary-video-player-react/README.md

 # Cloudinary Video Player

-This explorer shows a basic React component for the Cloudinary Video Player.
+This app shows a basic React component for the Cloudinary Video Player.